New Fourth Order Postprocessing Techniques for Plate Bending Eigenvalues by Morley Element: Numerical examples

 Table \ref{tab:5} indicates an almost fourth order convergence rate of extrapolation eigenvalues $\Mlam^{\rm EXP}$ in \eqref{exmethod} with $\alpha=2$ and postprocessed eigenvalues $\Mlam^{\rm R}$ in \eqref{FdefineCR}.
-Although the meshes are no longer uniform, we can still observe the optimal estimate for asymptotic expansions of the Morley element on such piecewise uniform meshes.
-It implies that both the extrapolation methods and the postprocessing technique are effective on piecewise uniform meshes.
+Although the meshes are no longer uniform, we can still observe the optimal estimate for the asymptotic expansion of the Morley element on such piecewise uniform meshes.
+It implies that both the extrapolation method and the postprocessing technique are effective on piecewise uniform meshes.
 Similar to Example~1, the accuracy of eigenvalues by the postprocessing technique is slightly better than that of eigenvalues by the extrapolation method.